smayya337/notes-hugo/content/notes/cs3240/what-is-software-engineering.md

 It's important to remember that programming, while important, is actually a small part of software engineering.
 There's much more to it: How do you determine what your clients want?
 How do you share code with your teammates?
 How do you determine who has the rights to copy or use your code?

-Another definition: a stakeholder is any individual or entity with a vested interest in your software.
+Another definition: a **stakeholder** is any individual or entity with a vested interest in your software.
 Understanding what your stakeholders want and building something that meets their requirements is the goal of software engineering.

-## The Six Phases of Software Engineering
+## The Five Phases of Software Engineering

 1. **Requirements** -- what do the stakeholders need?
 2. **Design** -- what is the best approach to this problem?